 Did you Know that you can pay your Taxes Monthly?

 The Town of Bashaw offers all taxpayers the opportunity to make monthly payments for taxes if their tax account is paid up to date rather than making a single annual payment.
 Please contact the Town Office if you are unsure of your monthly payment amount or to clear up any tax arrears.
-To sign up for the Monthly Tax Incentive Payment Plan (TIPP) please Fill out the ONLINE PDF FILLABLE FORM or download a PDF Version and mail it or drop it off at the Town office.
+To sign up for the Monthly Tax Incentive Payment Plan (TIPP) please Fill out the ONLINE PDF FILLABLE FORM and submit to the Town office via email, or download a PDF Version and mail it or drop it off at the Town office.
 Download the MONTHLY TAX PAYMENT FORM.
 Your taxes must be current in order to sign up.

 The Town also offers a Tax Incentive Plan whereby residents can prepay their yearly taxes during the month of January based on prior years tax levy and receive a 1.5% tax incentive applied to their account.